tclaudioe/Scientific-Computing-V3/README.md

 4. Learn to analyze how different algorithms and methods handle particular problems

 Below, we show the list of main files related to each chapter on the classnotes and below that we have a list of **Bonus** files that complements the mains files.
-All of them are interesting and **even easier to use** now with the CoLab link!
+All of them are interesting and **even easier to use** now with the *CoLab* link!

+Alternatively, you can look at the files in a static version using nbviewer from [jupyter.org](https://nbviewer.org/github/tclaudioe/Scientific-Computing-V3/tree/main/)

 ## List of main files